 - A mosaic of vegetation types at the transition between prairie and forest biomes in Minnesota.

 - Unique plant communities like the state imperiled Southern Dry Barrens Oak Savanna.
 Several rare species are restricted to this community, including native wild lupine, which larvae of the federally endangered Karner blue butterfly depend on.

 - Numerous Species of Greatest Conservation Need including Blanding’s turtle, hognose snake, gopher snake, bobolink, dickcissel, greater prairie chicken, western grebe, Forster’s tern, Swainson’s hawk, creek heelsplitter, least darter, Ozark minnows, and redfin shiners.

 - Major rivers, including the confluence of the Mississippi and Minnesota Rivers, which support a high diversity of birds, stream fishes, and mussels.

-The forest management plan outlines the planning process, forest vegetation management goals and directions, and implementation strategies for state-administered lands in the section.
-It also provides forest stand selection criteria used to identify the forest stands that will be visited by foresters and possibly treated.
+The section forest resource management plan outlines the planning process, forest vegetation management goals and directions, and implementation strategies for state-administered lands in the Section.
+It also identifies management opportunity areas, such as ruffed grouse management areas and old forest management complexes around old growth stands, in the Section.